adapt-it/adaptit/docs/Readme_Unicode_Version.txt

 =====================================================================
 Adapt It WX Unicode
 =====================================================================
-Version 4.0.0
+Version 4.0.1
-Platform: This version is for Microsoft Windows.
 Versions of Adapt It beginning with Version 4.0.0 are cross-platform capable, being built with the wxWidgets cross-platform GUI framework (hence the WX in the name).
-Versions are also available for Linux and the Macintosh.
+Packages are also available for Linux, and expected for the Macintosh in 2009.

 Adapt It WX Unicode is a copyrighted program.
 See license/LICENSE.txt for more information.